 2. Learn to be financially knowledgable.
 This may not necessarily mean financial independence, but it is important to know how to pay bills, live to a budget and understand how a bank account works.

-3. Learn to cook from scratch.
+3. Learn to cook from scratch and prepare nutritious meals with minimal ingredients.
 Good for the health, good for the bank balance.

 5. Learn to be comfortable in your own skin, and being alone with yourself.